 Second tip: wash your berries.
 You want to avoid any pesticides or funny germs that may have gotten on them from being transported from the farm.
 It only takes a few seconds, and will ensure you're adding that extra bit of safety to your family's dessert.

 Finally, have a napkin closeby!
-These babies can get messy!
+These Coconut Strawberry Popsicles can get messy!

 Coconut Strawberry Swirl Pops